scmilee/Defense-Against-The-Dark-Arts/week5.md

 ### Malicious Kits:
 **RootKits**- Rootkits are pieces of malware that have the over-arching goal of conealing themselves from the users and system of the device, while also having root permissions in a system.
 They are most commonly found on Windows-32 Bit devices due to complications when trying to infect 64 bit systems.
-A rootkit infects usually through one of these three ways :
+A rootkit infects usually through one of these three ways:
 - exploits in the kernel.
 - bypassing or stealing valid driver signature checks.
 - adding itself to the bootpath.